 Warmth

-There isn't too much to say about the warmth of this jacket, as its shell design also means the Sentinel AR does not have any additional insulation.
+There isn't too much to say about the Sentinel's warmth, as its shell design lacks insulation.
 However, the flannel backer provides a minimal extra layer compared to some other shells, and we found the excellent windproof qualities of this material greatly improved our warmth when paired with an insulating layer.

 Ventilation